UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 To regulate the AI's economy, you can set a maximum amount for each type of resource building (using the `Max[ResourceBuildingName]` parameters), as well as how fast the AI will build them relative to its other production facilities.
 The latter is achieved using the `PopulationPer[ResourceBuildingName]` parameters that control at what amounts of (total) population another resource building of the corresponding type will be built.

 - **Note:**
-    Setting these parameters to 0 will result in the AI not placing any resource buildings of that type, same as setting the max amount parameter to 0 would do.
+    Setting the `PopulationPer[ResourceBuildingName]` parameters to 0 will result in the AI not placing any resource buildings of that type.

     (Alternatively, setting the parameters to a value higher than the maximum population available to the AI would also achieve the same, but an AI's maximum population is not defined explicitly anywhere and depends on the amount of workers required for its economy (as set up in the AIC file), as well as available houses (in all corresponding AIV files), making this rather unreliable.)
+- **Note:**
+    Setting the `Max[ResourceBuildingName]` parameters to 0 would not work as an alternative, as the AI would typically still build one of the corresponding building in that case.
+- **Note:**
+    Some resource buildings, such as stone quarries, are built twice after the first threshold population is reached.
+For example, setting population per quarry to 12 and max quarries to 4 will cause the AI to build two quarries at 12 population, the third quarry at 24 and the last at 36 population.

 The `ResourceRebuildDelay` parameter defines how fast the AI rebuilds destroyed resource buildings.
+__TODO:__ Resource Rebuild Delay might actually be for how often the AI checks for newly available farm spaces etc. Needs further investigation, but it isn't consistently 'how long the AI waits'.

 All farms "share" their maximum and population parameters, but you can additionally specify which types of farms the AI will build, by populating the values for parameters `Farm1` to `Farm8`.
 The AI will generally try to build farms in the specified order and ratio (i.e. starting at `Farm1`, going through the list until `Farm8`, then back to `Farm1`, and so on), although it will skip farms it cannot build at the time.